Dawn H. Beam

-Dawn Henderson Beam (born May 15, 1964) is an associate justice of the Supreme Court of Mississippi.
+Dawn Henderson Beam (born May 15, 1964) is a former associate justice of the Supreme Court of Mississippi, she served on the court from 2016 to 2025.

 Biography

-Dawn Beam was born May 15, 1964 in Marks, Mississippi.
-She earned a Bachelor of Arts in business from the University of Mississippi and a law degree from the University of Mississippi School of Law.
+Dawn Beam was born May 15, 1964, in Marks, Mississippi.
+She earned a Bachelor of Arts in business from the University of Mississippi and a Juris Doctor degree from the University of Mississippi School of Law.
 She was admitted to the Mississippi Bar in 1989.

 State court service

 Previously, Beam was a judge for the 10th Chancery District in Mississippi.
 She was re-elected on November 4, 2014, for a term that began in 2015 and would have expired in 2018.

-Service on Supreme Court of Mississippi
+Supreme Court of Mississippi

-On December 28, 2015 Governor Phil Bryant appointed Beam to fill the remaining 10-month term of Justice Randy G. Pierce, who resigned on February 1, 2016.
+On December 28, 2015, Governor Phil Bryant appointed Beam to fill the remaining 10-month term of Justice Randy G. Pierce, who resigned on February 1, 2016.

 Advocacy

 In her early career, she worked extensively in child support enforcement.
 Her work as a chancellor and as a county prosecutor included protection of abused and neglected children.
 After her appointment to the Supreme Court, she continued work for the protection of children as co-chair of the Commission on Children's Justice and ReNewMS.
 She spearheaded efforts to organize Rescue 100 programs to train more foster parents.